 Flaky, delicious pastry, filled with sweet melt in your mouth butternut squash, deep green earthy kale & crunchy almonds.
 This Kale Almond Butternut Squash Pie has only 6 ingredients and the pastry can be made in minutes in a food processor!

 This is a flavour combination that I have never seen elsewhere.
 It is kind of very, very loosely based on the filling style of a Cornish Pasty.
 As I am originally from Devon and lived right on the border to Cornwall, Cornish Pasties are something I was brought up eating.
 This pie has none of the same ingredients (bar the pastry and onion) but just like a Cornish Pasty the raw ingredients go in as they are and steam inside the pastry case as it cooks.

-Making pastry can be pretty daunting, especially when it’s vegan pastry, but please don’t be put off.
+Making pastry can be pretty daunting, especially when it's vegan pastry, but please don't be put off.
 The pastry for this Kale Almond Butternut Squash Pie is so easy, especially if you have a food processor.
-If however it is something you really don’t want to attempt then buy a pastry case.
-A lot of the ones you find in the freezers are actually ‘accidentally’ vegan.
+If however it is something you really don't want to attempt then buy a pastry case.
+A lot of the ones you find in the freezers are actually 'accidentally' vegan.
 That way all you need worry about is the filling which is a piece of cake to throw together.